PredicateLabs/predicate-operator/README.md

-# aethos-operator
+# For Aethos Operators
-This repo comprises of binaries/packages to run the Aethos operator.
-There's 2 main ways for running the operator - via `docker` or `binary`
+Welcome to the Aethos Operator documentation.
+This guide provides comprehensive instructions on setting up and running the Aethos Operator using either Docker or a binary executable.

 ## Configuration
-There's multiple ways of passing config to the operator - via `cli` or `config.yaml` file.
-If you pass both, CLI will overwrite the config from file.
-For docker container, it's preferred to pass via cli.
-For use with binary, it's preferred to pass via config.yaml.

-Here's the configuration arguments that can be passed to the operator:
+The Aethos Operator supports configuration via command-line interface (CLI) arguments or a config.yaml file.
+If both methods are used, CLI arguments will take precedence over configurations specified in the config.yaml file.
+### Configuration Preferences:
+* Docker: It's preferred to use CLI arguments.
+* Binary: It's preferred to use the config.yaml file.

+### Configuration Options
+Below are the available configuration options for the Aethos Operator:

 ```sh
 GLOBAL OPTIONS: